Biff-ts/Biff/README.md

 ---

-> 📣 Minimalist?
-Bun enthusiast?
-OSS fan?
+> ⚡ Sub-millisecond APIs.
+First-class control of side effects.
 > 👉 [Star Tirne on GitHub](https://github.com/Tirne-ts/Tirne)
-We’re building a no-magic, Go-style framework for the Bun/TS world — and your star helps shape its future.
+Tirne is a declarative, type-safe framework for Bun — designed to make side effects explicit and performance predictable.

 ---